DBO-DKFZ/expert_informed_derma_classification/README.md

 ### Testing

 To assess the performance of the trained model, use the `--pred` attribute to specify whether the evaluation should be performed on a `single` image, or on a `batch` of six images per lesion.
-* `--pred single`: Generates a prediction for each dermatoscopic image in the dataset.
+* `--pred single`: Generates a prediction for each dermoscopic image in the dataset.
 * `--pred batch`: Outputs a prediction for a batch of six images of a lesion from the dataset.

 To save all statistics and plots in a `results` directory, set the `--saving` attribute to `True`.